 A Clinical Trial to Evaluate a Melanoma Helper Peptide Vaccine Plus Dabrafenib and Trametinib

 This study evaluates whether it is safe to administer a helper peptide vaccine with dabrafenib and trametinib.
 This study will also evaluate the effects of the combination of the peptide vaccine and dabrafenib and trametinib on the immune system.
-We will monitor these effects by performing tests in the laboratory on participants' blood, a lymph node, and tumor samples.
+We will monitor these effects by performing tests in the laboratory on participants' blood and tumor samples.

 A Collection of Clinical and Epidemiologic Data Combined With Tissue and Blood From Patients With a Diagnosis of Neuroendocrine Tumors